-Amounts are included along with our contributions to the Retirement Savings Plan, which is a qualified deferred compensation plan, in the "Company Contributions to Defined Contribution Plans" column in the All Other (2) Compensation components table in footnote 8 of the Summary Compensation Table for Fiscal Year 2016 on page 53.
+(2) Amounts are included along with our contributions to the Retirement Savings Plan, which is a qualified deferred compensation plan, in the "Company Contributions to Defined Contribution Plans" column in the All Other Compensation components table in footnote 6 of the Summary Compensation Table for Fiscal Year 2019.

-Includes the following amounts that were deferred during fiscal year 2015 under the Savings Restoration Plan: Mr. Williams-\$30,983; Mr. Marten-\$22,495; Mr. Banks-\$27,858; and Mr. Washkewicz-\$11,417.
-Includes \$20,000 that was deferred by Mr. Marten during fiscal year 2015 under the Executive Deferral Plan.
+(3) Includes the following amounts that were deferred during fiscal year 2018 under the Savings Restoration Plan: Mr. Williams-\$25,000; Ms. Suever-\$24,612; Mr. Banks-\$26,250; Ms. Parmentier-\$25,130; and Mr. Malone-\$0.